 \section{Deformation description}

 Next, we describe the proposed deformation analytically by introducing the deformation operator.
-This operator will be applied to the interlaced wire metamaterial, i.e. to its elementary cell (unit cell of the \textit{original metamaterial} shown in Fig. \ref{fig:struct}(a) and discussed in \cite{sakhno2021longitudinal} in more details), which will retain the shape of a \textit{trigonal trapezohedron} (faces are equal rhombuses) like the skeleton assembled from the constructor in Fig. \ref{fig:geomag}.
-Thus, any rhombohedron with wires (of length $a$) in the equal faces diagonals will be an elementary cell of the metamaterial belonging to the \textit{family}.
+This operator will be applied to the interlaced wire metamaterial, i.e. to its elementary cell (unit cell of the \textit{original metamaterial} shown in Fig. \ref{fig:struct}(a)), which will retain the shape of a \textit{trigonal trapezohedron} (all its faces are identical rhombuses) like the skeleton assembled from the kit in Fig. \ref{fig:geomag}.
+Thus, any rhombohedron with the wires (of length $a$) in the equal faces diagonals will be an elementary cell of the metamaterial belonging to the \textit{family}.
 The simplest (in form) unit cell to imagine is the cubic cell shown in Fig. \ref{fig:struct}(b).
-This is where we start our description.`
+What follows is the analytical description of the deformation operator.

-As were described above the proposed deformation keeps the length of wires $a$ (i.e. periods of lattices) and preserves the 3-fold rotation axis $A_0B_0$ (see Fig. \ref{fig:unitcell}) which coincides with the axis of stretching (or compression).
+As mentioned above, the proposed deformation keeps the length of wires $a$ (i.e. periods of lattices) constant and preserves the 3-fold rotation axis $A_0B_0$ (see Fig. \ref{fig:unitcell}), which is the same as the axis of stretching (or compression).

-Any \textit{trigonal trapezohedron} and, accordingly, the \textit{modified} metamaterial unit cell can be restored by only two parameters (see Fig. \ref{fig:unitcell}(b)): by a face angle $\angle A_3B_0A_1=\theta$ ($\angle A_3B_0A_1=\angle A_3B_0A_2=\angle A_1B_0A_2=\angle B_1A_0B_2=\angle B_3A_0B_2=\angle B_3A_0B_2=\theta$), which value is limited by the range $\theta \in \left(0, 2\pi / 3 \right)$ (the upper $\theta$-limit is $2\pi/3$, when the cell becomes flat), and by a length of a rib $b_\theta$ since all ribs are of the same length.
-The rib length can also be found via the face angle and a face diagonal size.
-In the case of the deformation under consideration, it is more convenient to use the length of the diagonal, which is a bisector of the angle $\theta$, where the wire lies.
-The size of that diagonal (wire) is \textit{the deformation invariant} and equal to $a$.
+Any \textit{trigonal trapezohedron} and, thus, the \textit{modified} metamaterial unit cell can be restored using only two parameters (see Fig. \ref{fig:unitcell}(b)): (i) the face angle $\angle A_3B_0A_1=\theta$ ($\angle A_3B_0A_1=\angle A_3B_0A_2=\angle A_1B_0A_2=\angle B_1A_0B_2=\angle B_3A_0B_2=\angle B_3A_0B_2=\theta$), whose value is limited by the range $\theta \in \left(0, 2\pi / 3 \right)$ (the upper $\theta$-limit is $2\pi/3$, when the cell becomes flat), and (ii) the rib length $b_\theta$, since all ribs are of the same length.
+The rib length can also be found from the face angle and a face diagonal size.
+In the case of the deformation considered, it is more convenient to use the diagonal length, which is the bisector of the angle $\theta$ where the wire lies.
+The length of that diagonal (wire) is \textit{the deformation invariant} and is equal to $a$.

-For example, the unit cell of the \textit{original} interlaced wire metamaterial (meshes are cubic) in Fig. \ref{fig:struct}(a) is describing by the \textit{deformation angle} equal to $\acos(-1/3)$ (further we will use $\theta_\perp$ for that angle value), and the cubic unit cell in Fig. \ref{fig:unitcell}(b), obviously -- by $\pi/2$.
+For example, the unit cell of the \textit{original} interlaced wire metamaterial (the meshes are cubic) in Fig. \ref{fig:struct}(a) is described by the \textit{deformation angle} equal to $\acos(-1/3)$ (we will further use $\theta_\perp$ for that angle value), whereas the cubic unit cell in Fig. \ref{fig:unitcell}(b) appears to be described by the deformation angle of $\pi/2$.